 - There is a real need to find innovative solutions that focus on the end-user sectors of transport, industry, and buildings.

 - The technological and digital innovative solution needs to focus on the overall system design and the operation needs.

-- Innovation needs to increase electrification through emerging solutions on the grids’ digitalisation and provide grid-scale energy storage for resolving variable renewable power and building out further energy storage.
+- Innovation needs to increase electrification through emerging solutions on the grids’ digitalisation and provide grid-scale energy storage to resolve variable renewable power and build out further energy storage.

 - To push, nurture, and facilitate different energy sources to provide solutions to scale them up.
 These include solar power, geothermal, biopower, hydropower, onshore and offshore wind and finally tidal power.